 try {

-// Run a final validation pass before submission
+// Run a final synchronous-equivalent validation pass with a fresh signal.

 errors.value = finalErrors;